 POSC 310 - International Political Economy (3.0 CH) The exploration of concepts and themes related to the intersection of international politics and the global economy.
 This subfield of political science encompasses a diverse array of topics that include methods of political-economic decision-making, historical influential actors and institutions, and prospects for international cooperation in areas of trade, finance and monetary policy.
+Tentatively offered every other year.

 POSC 312 - International Security (3.0 CH) This course explores concepts and themes related to the perception, evaluation and management of international security problems.
 In doing so it encompasses a diverse array of topics that include interstate and interstate war, transnational crime, the protection of human beings, economic assets and environmental resources.
 The role and future of international and regional security institutions along with the policies of key states will also be explored.
+Tentatively offered every other year.

 POSC 315 - Political Psychology (3.0 CH) Drawing upon an interdisciplinary field, this course explores the psychological sources of politically relevant attitudes and behaviors mostly among the masses, but among the elite as well.
 In doing so, it investigates the effects of personality, intergroup psychology and context on attitudes and behaviors with the intent of better understanding how our democratic processes operate.
+Tentatively offered every third year.